dmlc/dgl/README.md

 ### Easy to learn and use

-DGL provides a plenty of learning materials for all kinds of users from ML researcher to domain experts.
+DGL provides plenty of learning materials for all kinds of users from ML researchers to domain experts.
 The [Blitz Introduction to DGL](https://docs.dgl.ai/tutorials/blitz/index.html) is a 120-minute tour of the basics of graph machine learning.
 The [User Guide](https://docs.dgl.ai/guide/index.html) explains in more details the concepts of graphs as well as the training methodology.
 All of them include code snippets in DGL that are runnable and ready to be plugged into one’s own pipeline.

 ### Scalable and efficient